jackrugile/start-making-games/outline.md

 ## I: Game Dev is Amazing!

-### It's also painful, frustrating, exhausting

-### But mainly it's amazing!

-### The Ultimate Creative Expression
+- The Ultimate Creative Expression
 	- Visual Art / Graphics
 	- Animation
 	- Sound
 	- Music
 	- Interactivity
 	- User Interface
 	- Story / Writing / Dialogue / Characters
 	- Cinematography
 	- Artifical Intelligence

-### Being able to control something on the screen and have an effect on the game world is pretty gosh darn delightful.
+-Being able to control something on the screen and have an effect on the game world is pretty gosh darn delightful.

-### Similarities between Front End Dev and Game Dev

-#### context/position aware
+- nice to do something that doesn't involve money

+- tons of ways to build games

+	- there is a natural step forward for web devs
+	- when starting out, give your self every advantage, use what you know

+- games of the past
-- use TD game as example
+	- use them to learn concepts

-#### performance is key
+	- put your own twist on it
+	- build a functioning prototype

-- framerate
+- your own games
-- load time

-#### use analytics to improve your game
+	- hone in on a single game mechanic
+	- build a working a prototype
+	- if it's fun in it's most basic form, then you have something special and you should iterate

-- how many people beat it?
+- watching other people play your game
-- which levels to people quit at?
-- which control scheme is most used?
+	- seeing them have fun or get angry, both are equally enjoyable
-- when do people play?
+	-
-- how many people mute the game?
-- how many people are experiencing a low frame rate?